adjusting to change & life transitions

 Any job can be stressful, even when you love your job!
 Whether the stress is temporary or chronic, work-related issues can result in many unpleasant symptoms such as anxiety, difficulty sleeping, trouble concentrating, and a lack of pleasure.
 Our therapists can help you learn new ways to cope with career stress, gain an understanding of how stress affects you, and teach you ways to manage your situation to improve your overall satisfaction in life.
 We will work with you to increase your resiliency and prevent burnout.
 We provide a nonjudgmental environment in which we can work together to support your success in your work and personal lives.

 At some point in life, most people struggle with wondering if their body is "good enough" or try to control their diet in some way, but sometimes these questions and efforts can grow too big for the person to handle on their own.
 Just as someone's drug and alcohol overuse can be a signal of deeper issues that need to be tended to, a conflicted relationship with food can be an alarm bell.
 We can help you discover what your mind and body want you to explore in order to move towards greater health, well-being and self-acceptance.
-Whether you are experiencing a diagnosable eating disorder or just wish that you could eat more intuitively and have an improved body image, we are here to support and guide you.
+If you are eating to deal with stress or negative emotions or wish that you could eat more intuitively, we are here to support and guide you.

 Loss.
 Put simply, this is a time of emotional and physical unrest.
 You may feel like you are on a roller coaster of emotion between sadness, anger, confusion, guilt, and loss of ability to move forward.
 Your loss has meaning for you that can bring positive insight and help you to understand others in powerful ways.
 We will support you during this sensitive time and allow you to process at your own speed and comfort level.
 Your loved one will never be forgotten and you do not need to suffer alone.